Samsung unwraps latest Galaxy rival to iPhone

 LONDON/HELSINKI Samsung Electronics unveiled a new top-of-the-range Galaxy smartphone in London on Thursday, updating the most direct rival to Apple's iPhone with a larger touch screen and more powerful processor.

-Last week, Samsung (005930.KS) reported a record $5.2 billion quarterly profit, boosted by Galaxy smartphone range whose sales outstripped the iPhone.
+Last week, Samsung reported a record $5.2 billion (3.2 billion pounds) quarterly profit, boosted by Galaxy smartphone range whose sales outstripped the iPhone.

 Samsung sold around 45 million smartphones in the first quarter and contributed most of its operating profit.